Protypotherium: Skull and dentition

 The upper incisors of Protypotherium are characterized by a three-layered schmelzmuster represented by outer radial enamel.
 The prism diameter is ~6 μm.
 The Hunter-Schreger bands are thin (20–50 μm thick) and oblique.
 The interprismatic matrix forms closed coats near the outer enamel service and interrow sheets near the enamel dentine junction, and is intermediate to modified in the Hunter-Schreger bands.
 Lower incisors of Protypotherium are characterized by a one-layered schmelzmuster with Hunter-Schreger bands.
 Prism diameter is ~6 μm.
 Hunter-Schreger Bands are generally oblique and steady, even if they present a low decussation on both sections and are less discernible on some transverse sections.
 The interprismatic matrix forms closed coats in the entire thickness, but it is also slightly anastomosing near the enamel dentine junction.
 The thickness of its dentition suggest that it was a grazer, eating mainly grass.

 Protypotherium has euhypsodont (well high-crowned) premolars and molars, and premolariform premolars.
 The upper molars have a lingual sulcus that separates the protolophs from the metalophs.
 The third and fourth premolars have a sub-triangular shape, with the mesio-distal length shorter than the labio-lingual breadth and a smaller size than the first and second molars.
 The first and third incisors are compact (i.e. lacking spaces between the teeth) and are imbricated another mesiodistally.
 The second premolar has a shorter talonid than the trigonid.
 The third and fourth premolars are relatively smaller than the first and second molars.
 The first and third molars have sub-triangular trigonids, while the first and second molars have longer talonids than the trigonids.

 Compared with the related Interatherium and Cochilius, Protypotherium had well-differentiated third and fourth premolars compared to molars, and numerous other dental features.
 In contrast to Miocochilius, moreover, Protypotherium possessed the canine-shaped lower first premolar and shorter lower third molar.

-Regarding the species Protypotherium sinclairi, it can be distinguished from other species of Protypotherium by its dentition, with all teeth having a thick cementum covering.
+The species Protypotherium sinclairi can be distinguished from other species of Protypotherium by its dentition, with all teeth having a thick cementum covering.
 The third and fourth premolar both have a shorter anteroposterior diameter of the talonid than the trigonid, while the first and second premolars are short and non-molariform.
 The teeth of this species are smaller than those of P. australe, but larger than those of P. praerutilum and P. attenuatum, all of which are Santacrucian in age.
 The posterior lower premolars show proportionally larger buccolingual diameter of the talonid than those in the Santacrucian species.